 Throughout their unit of study the children prepare for this Big Day by each purchasing supplies for their paper doll family and wagon.

 They learn that the recommended supply list included such things as; flour, bacon (what we now call salt pork), coffee, tea, sugar, lard, rice, beans, & dried fruit.

 In addition to food they needed weapons for hunting and protection, carpentry tools so they could construct their new home, garden implements and seeds for their future garden and livestock.

 Briefly the rules of the game are:

 Each wagon trail (about 10 students) is lead through the park by a “Trail Guide” (Teacher) and trail guide assistants (parent or other volunteer) following a map.

 The map indicates landmarks and Forts the pioneers visit on their travels west.

 Additionally there are parent “Rovers” along the trail who act as fur traders, mountain men, native Americans, lost travelers etc. The rovers provide additional scenarios the pioneers might encounter.
-For instance the travelers may be attached and someone injured.
-One of the paper dolls goes into an “injured pouch” carried by one of the trail guide assistance.
+For instance the travelers may be attached by outlaws resulting in injury to one of the travelers.
+One of the paper dolls must then go into an “injured pouch” carried by one of the trail guide assistance.

-Later the pioneers could meet a mountain man who has medicine, they trade for the elixir and the injured is removed from the pouch.
+Later the pioneers might meet a mountain man who has medicine, they trade for the elixir and the injured person is removed from the pouch.
 Highway men may steal food from the train or they may successfully kill a buffalo and have food to feast on.